fanpu/website/_pages/courses.md

   theoretical.

 - 10-703 &nbsp; **[Deep Reinforcement Learning](https://cmudeeprl.github.io/703website_f22/)**, [Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef/)
+  {: .course-item #course10703 }

+  The first half of the course follows the standard Sutton and Barto textbook pretty closely, but the second half discusses topics and techniques that are relatively state-of-the-art (think within the last 3 years).
+As such, there is not really any reference material other than the papers that those techniques were based on.

+  There are usually 2-4 papers that are compulsory readings which are assigned to be read before every lecture.
-  After the middle of the semester, I found it pretty hard to focus and understand what is going on in the class.
-I also frequently found it hard to understand the professor's explanations, and she speaks very quickly.
-I think a big reason for my confusion is that the class assumes that you have done the paper readings before each lecture (my workload meant it was infeasible for me to do that), and so I gained very little from lecture.
-So please avoid my mistake and do your readings before the lecture if you take this class!
+  Unfortunately I was a bad student and did not read them beforehand, and so after the middle of the semester once the content went beyond any standard textbooks, I found it pretty hard to focus and understand what is going on in the class, and took very little out of lecture.
+Eventually I had to rewatch them after reading through the papers again to be able to properly appreciate it.
+So if you taking this class, please avoid my mistake and do your readings before the lecture to save time in the long run!

   The homework for this class is really fun as you get to implement reinforcement learning algorithms for agents in various OpenAI Gym environments.
 All assignments are done in groups of up to 3, so remember to grab a friend or two if you're taking this class.

 - 21-651 &nbsp; **General Topology**, [Florian Frick](https://www.math.cmu.edu/~ffrick/)